 At this retreat for aspiring book authors, host Debra Moffitt will help you “access your own inner wisdom and creative energy” through writing and meditation.

-It’s hosted by award-winning authors Peter E. Murphy, Roberta Clipper and Christine E. Salvatore and includes over 20 hours of workshops, guidance on publishing, organic meals and trips to castles and the coast.
+The retreat, led by award-winning authors Peter E. Murphy, Roberta Clipper and Christine E. Salvatore, is open to fiction writers, memoirists and poets.
+It includes over 20 hours of workshops, a session on freelancing, readings by local writers and an excursion to Edinburgh.

 Travel with author and editor Henriette Lazaridis to her ancestral home in the mountains of northern Greece.

-Before the workshop from July 16-21, 2018, you’ll need to submit a sample for group critiquing: either 50 pages of a novel manuscript or two short stories.
-You’ll also need to apply to the workshop with a 10-page writing sample.
+To apply, you must submit a 10-page writing sample.
+And before attending the retreat in mid-August (exact dates TBD), you’ll need to submit a sample for group critiquing: either 50 pages of a novel manuscript or two short stories.

-Let life on the Green River inspire your writing on this women’s retreat, which takes place August 27 to September 1, 2018.
+Let life on the Green River inspire your writing on this women’s retreat, which takes place August 25–30, 2019.